openvinotoolkit/model_server/docs/llm_serving.md

 ├── template.jinja
 ```

 Main model as well as tokenizer and detokenizer are loaded from `.xml` and `.bin` files and all of them are required. `tokenizer_config.json` and `template.jinja` are loaded to read information required for chat template processing.
+Chat template is used only on `/chat/completions` endpoint.
+Template is not applied for calls to `/completions`, so it doesn't have to exist, if you plan to work only with `/completions`.

 ### Chat template